The Pollinator Garden and Memorial Grove

 If you’re interested in creating a pollinator patch in your garden, you can accomplish it with much less than 25 species though!
 If you plant three each of three species of native plants that bloom during each of the three growing seasons (spring, summer, and fall), you’ll ensure a continuous supply of food and shelter for pollinators throughout the year, also known as the 3x3x3 pollinator garden method.

 Just north of the garden you’ll find a lovely pallet art collage painted by the late Bonnie Fredenburgh that depicts the flowering plants growing in our PG.
 The numbers on the board correspond to the flower numbering in the Pollinator Garden Guide mentioned above.
+In 2025 the collage was beautifully restored by BGC member Donna Mills.

 Are you curious about what types of flowers various types of pollinators like?
 Here’s an overview of their innate preferences.
 Note that this is just a general guideline.
 A pollinator may learn to associate other colours with the reward of nectar and so will be drawn to these colours as well.